 Years before it became a national health crisis, star UK broadcaster David Frost hosted this audience discussion on NZ’s “battle of the bulge”.
 And far from his later interrogation of Nixon, Frost’s form here is loose and relaxed.
 Analysis makes way for his wry examinations of such du jour weight-loss products as portable saunas, laxative pills, “Easy-Slim” underwear, and the Slendermatic: a muscle vibration unit modelled by a bikini-clad lass reclining on a sheepskin rug.
 This was one of six Frost Over New Zealand specials filmed over a whirlwind four-day shoot.

-‘Rain and Tears’ was inspired by a reworking of Pachelbel’s ‘Canon in D Major’ recorded by Greek prog rockers Aphrodite’s Child (featuring Vangelis and Demis Roussos).
-Auckland band The Hi-Revving Tongues had their biggest hit with this version, which topped the NZ singles chart in 1969.
-This NZBC footage is from the Loxene Golden Disc contest (where they won the group award, and were nominated for best song).
-It’s a restrained performance which gives little hint of the band’s more psychedelic sound (or their enthusiasm for onstage pyrotechnics).
+‘Rain and Tears’ was inspired by a reworking of Pachelbel’s ‘Canon in D Major’ by Greek prog rockers Aphrodite’s Child (featuring Vangelis and Demis Roussos).
+Auckland band The Hi-Revving Tongues had their biggest hit with their version, which topped the New Zealand singles chart in 1969.
+This footage is from the Loxene Golden Disc contest, where they won the group award, and were nominated for best song.
+It’s a restrained performance which gives little hint of the band’s more psychedelic sound — or their enthusiasm for onstage pyrotechnics.

 C’mon brought the hits of the day into New Zealand living rooms for three years in a tightly scripted, black and white frenzy of special effects, pop art sets, go-go girls and choreographed musicians while host Pete Sinclair kept the pace cracking with breathless hipster charm.
 Most of the stars of the day appeared at one time or another but sadly only two episodes have survived.
 As the 60s finished C’mon fell victim to the fragmenting of the music world and the arrival of darker music that the show could no longer turn into family friendly viewing.